 East St. Louis Man Sentenced for Firearm Offenses

-The case was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives.
-The case is assigned to Assistant United States Attorney Deirdre Durborow.
+The investigation of the case was handled by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
+The case is being handled by Assistant United States Attorney Kit Morrissey.